What is product marketing?

 Product marketing plays a pivotal role in ensuring the success of a product, but it comes with its own set of challenges.
 Product and marketing teams need to navigate these obstacles to effectively drive product adoption, customer satisfaction, and loyalty.

-Here's a look at the common challenges faced by product marketing teams, and solutions on how to mitigate them:
+Here's a look at the common challenges faced by product marketing teams and solutions on how to mitigate them:

-Aligning with multiple teams
+Align with multiple teams

 Product marketing operates at the intersection of product, sales, and other marketing functions.
 Coordinating with cross-functional teams can often feel like herding cats.
 Sales teams often require tailored assets, whereas product development teams require market insights.
 Therefore, product marketers need to bridge gaps and ensure alignment on strategy, timelines, and deliverables.